Richard Clement Moody: Militia

-In 1845, animosity on the River Plate between the British and the French fleets and the Argentine Government of Juan Manuel de Rosas provoked Moody to request an artillery contingent from Britain and to use his Royal Engineers to train a militia from The Falkland Islands' population.
+In 1845, animosity on the River Plate between the British and the French fleets and the Argentine Government of Juan Manuel de Rosas provoked Moody to request an artillery contingent from Britain and to use his Royal Engineers to train a militia from the Falkland Islands' population.
 In 1891, the militia that was founded by Moody was renamed The Falkland Islands Volunteer Force, and it was subsequently renamed again to the Falkland Islands Defence Force, and it was involved in both World Wars and in the Argentine invasion of the Falkland Islands in 1982, when, coincidentally, a centre of the Argentinian offensive was Moody Brook which was named after Moody.

 Permanent infrastructure

-Moody's authority provoked antipathy in his subordinates, especially his inequable brother James Leith, the Chaplain to the British Force in the Islands.
-However, from the perspective of the British Government, Richard Clement Moody's tenure was a success, the consequence of which has been 180 years of British administration of the islands.
+Moody's influence provoked antipathy in his inequable brother James Leith Moody, who was the Chaplain to the British Force in the Islands from October 1845.
+However, Moody's tenure was a success, the consequence of which has been 180 years of British administration of the Falkland Islands.

-In 1994, to commemorate the 150th anniversary of the founding of Stanley, Moody, together with James Clark Ross and Lord Stanley, was commemorated on Falkland Islands stamps issued.
-Government House in Stanley, which was designed by Moody, featured on the stamps issued in 1933, to commemorate the Centenary, on those issued in 1983, to commemorate 150 years of British administration of the Islands, and on those issued in 1996 to commemorate the visit, in January of that year, by Princess Anne.
-Moody Brook is named after Richard Clement.
+In 1994, to commemorate the 150th anniversary of the founding of Stanley, Moody, together with James Clark Ross and Lord Stanley, was commemorated on Falkland Islands stamps.
+Government House in Stanley, which was designed by Moody, featured on the stamps issued in 1933, to commemorate the centenary; on those issued in 1983, to commemorate 150 years of British administration of the Islands; and on those issued in 1996 to commemorate the visit, in January of that year, by Princess Anne.
+Moody Brook and Moody Creek, near Port Stanley, are named after Moody.

-In 1845 Moody introduced tussock grass into Great Britain from The Falkland Islands for which he received the Gold Medal of the Royal Agricultural Society.
+In 1845 Moody introduced tussock grass into Britain from the Falkland Islands, for which he received the Gold Medal of the Royal Agricultural Society.
 Moody wrote an account of tussock grass in the Journal of the Royal Agricultural Society (IV.
 17, V. 50, VII.
 73).
 The Coat of arms of the Falkland Islands notably includes an image of tussock grass.

 Moody left the Falkland Islands, for England, on HM Transport Nautilus, in July 1848.
-Moody arrived in England in February 1849.
+Moody arrived in England on 29 November 1848.